 Bitcoin Mining in Russia Still Might Put People in Jail

-According to Elina Sidorenko, the head of Russian Central Bank’s working group on cryptocurrencies, Russian legislators intend to make mining regulation as friendly as possible, however, selling mined bitcoins still might people to jail.
+According to Elina Sidorenko, the head of Russian Central Bank’s working group on cryptocurrencies, Russian legislators intend to make mining regulation as friendly as possible, however, selling mined bitcoins still might put people to jail.

 Speaking at Blockchain & Bitcoin Conference Russia on April 19, she stated: